-The Program has determined that the direct Area of Potential Effect (APE) for this project has been defined as the area potentially impacted by ground disturbing activities related to the installation of two new greenhouses and a water well, along with the activities associated with the installation of the solar panels on the roof of the existing structure.
-The area of potential effects (APE) measures 3,059 square meters.
+The Area of Potential Effect (APE) has been defined as the area potentially impacted by ground disturbing activities related to the installation of the container, and structure for corrals.
+The area of potential effects (APE) measures 514 square meters.

-A site Map is included in Figure 1, illustrating the location of the two greenhouses, solar panels and water well on the property.
+A site Map is included in Figure 1, illustrating the location of the container and corrals on the property.
 Photos of the locations are included in the Section 106 documentation, Appendix 1.

 Statement of Purpose and Need for the Proposal [40 CFR 1508.9(b)]: The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security inland wide.
 This Program will enhance and expand agricultural production related to economic revitalization and sustainable development activities.
-This agricultural project associated the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, solar panels are in keeping with the overall objectives of the Economic Development Program.
+This agricultural project associated with the purchase 40 feet container, a portable electrified fence (100' x 48"), a 20 x 40 feet shade-structure for cattle, 14 pounds of grass seed, 14 pounds of grass, 2 oval galvanized water tanks (2' x 6' x 2), sheep (10 Katahdin female sheep and 1 male sheep), a 24" x 24" weighting balance, an UTV and a trailer is in keeping with the overall objectives of the Economic Development Program.